MarcusE1W/absolute-beginner/content/post/lofree-keyboard.md

 | Screeshot to camera roll | CMD + Shift + 3 |
 | Screeshot to edit mode   | CMD + Shift + 4 |
 |                          |                 |
-As bluetooth keyboards can have different symbols for the function keys, here is a description what is meant:
+As bluetooth keyboards can have different symbols for the function keys, here is a description what is meant in this text:

 | Key     | Apple symbols        | Windows symbols |
 | ------- | -------------------- | --------------- |
 | CMD key | Command or Apple key | Windows key     |
 | alt     | Alt or Option        | alt             |
 | Ctrl    | Ctrl                 | Ctrl            |

 ## How to use iOS with a keyboard